Animal genetic resources for food and agriculture

 Animal genetic resources for food and agriculture (AnGR), also known as farm animal genetic resources or livestock biodiversity, are genetic resources (i.e., genetic material of actual or potential value) of avian and mammalian species, which are used for food and agriculture purposes.
 AnGR is a subset of and a specific element of agricultural biodiversity.

-AnGR can be embodied in live populations or in conserved genetic materials such as cryoconserved semen or embryos.
+AnGR could be embodied in live populations or in conserved genetic materials such as cryoconserved semen or embryos.
 The diversity of animal genetic resources includes diversity at species, breed and within-breed level.
 Known are currently 8,800 different breeds of birds and mammals within 38 species used for food and agriculture.
 The main animal species used for food and agriculture production are cattle, sheep, goats, chickens and pigs.
 In the livestock world, these species are often referred to as "the big five".
 Some less-utilized species include the dromedary, donkey, bactrian camel, buffalo, guinea pig, horse, rabbit, yak, goose, duck, ostrich, partridge, pheasant, pigeon, and turkey.

 History of animal genetic resources

 The history of animal genetic resources begins about 12,000 to 14,000 years ago.
-The domestication of major crop and livestock species in the early neolithic time period changed our human evolution and lifestyles.
+The domestication of major crop and livestock species in the early Neolithic time period changed human evolution and lifestyles.
 This ability to control food production led to major demographic, technological, political and military changes.
 Consecutively, thousands of years of natural and human selection, genetic drift, inbreeding, and crossbreeding have contributed to the diversification of animal genetic resources and increased the variety of environments and production systems that livestock keeping takes place.
 Relatively few species have been domesticated; out of the world's 148 non-carnivorous species weighing more than 45 kg, only 15 have been successfully domesticated.
 The proportion of domesticated birds used for food and agriculture is even lower- 10 out of 10,000.
 The reason these numbers are so low is because it is rare to find species with all of the behavioral and physiological traits necessary for domestication.
 These traits include lack of aggression towards humans, a strong gregarious instinct, a "follow the leader" dominance hierarchy, a tendency not to panic when disturbed, a diet that can be easily supplied by humans (herbivores), a rapid growth rate, relatively short intervals between births, and large litter size.

 Besides their initial domestication, dispersion and migration of these domesticated species has had an equally important impact on shaping the composition of livestock diversity.
 The process of migration likely varied between regions, but certainly involved the movement of human populations and cultural exchanges between populations.
 In order to look back and determine where livestock domestication occurred, osteometric information from archaeological sites, and ancient livestock DNA studies are useful tools.